bguerout/jongo/README.md

 **Object oriented**, Save & find objects into & from collections.
 Use embedded Jackson marshalling or your own.

 **Wood solid**, As fast as Mongo Java driver.
-Open source, fully tested & made of rock solid librairies.
+Open source, fully tested & made of rock solid libraries.

 Documentation available at <a href="http://www.jongo.org/">jongo.org</a>